Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Intel HD 5000

-Radeons (AMD) start up, but again with a bang.
-For example, new cards (RX-4**), as well as the well-known R9 380 or R9 380x, can simply bring the boot to a black screen.
+Radeons (AMD) start, but again with a bang.
+For example, new cards (RX-4**), as well as the well-known R9 380 or R9 380x, can simply display the loading in a black screen.

 List of exactly supported AMD cards